dennis6p/adaptive-cards-py/README.md

 If you are interested in the general concepts of adaptive cards and want to dig a bit deeper, have a look into the [**official documentation**](https://learn.microsoft.com/en-us/adaptive-cards/) or get used to the [**schema**](https://adaptivecards.io/explorer/) first.

-💡 **Please note**
-<br>This library is work in progress.
-Missing parts are planned to be added from time to time.

 ## ⚠️ Disclaimer

 This library is covering the open source stream for [**adaptive cards**](https://adaptivecards.io/).
 In the meantime, there is a [**parallel stream for some Microsoft products**](https://adaptivecards.microsoft.com/) specifically, which offers a bigger variety of elements.
 Along with that, a Python SDK has been provided and is under development.
 So, if you want to use adaptive cards with MS Teams, Bot Frameworks or MS Outlook, you might also want to checkout the [**Microsoft-backed library**](https://learn.microsoft.com/en-us/microsoftteams/platform/teams-ai-library/in-depth-guides/adaptive-cards/overview?pivots=python).